Carmenda-nl/carmenda_pseudonymize_core/README.md

 If you encounter issues:

 1. Check that port 8001 is not already in use
-2. Verify that Docker has sufficient resources allocated
+2. Verify that Docker has sufficient resources allocated (at least 6 GB for large files)
+3. **Progress bar not visible**: make sure you include the `-t` flag

 ---